codelittinc/node-base-project/tests/integration/README.md

 - Keep in mind that the test are run under the `NODE_ENV=test`, which could affect the way the classes are initialized.
 All changes will be reflected on the `env.test` database.
 - When running integrations test outside docker, you will need to update the `DB_HOST` to `localhost` since it won't be running under the `db` name, which is the specific database name under the docker network.

-## What are factories?
+## What is a factory?

 Factories work as `Fixtures` for tests, it centralize the `Model` build process and creation, generating fake random data for the necessary properties.

-All factories should extend from the `BaseFactory` to get the basic functionallity and implement their own `build` method with the default props for that model.
+In this project we are using the `factory-bot` dependency which uses a single factory entity, that support different `definitions` for each model, each model will append its definitions to the factory singleton, and set the props builders descriptors.

-As an example checkout `UserFactory`.
+As an example checkout the `Property.definition`.

 ## Folder structure